John Horne Burns: Biography

 He began work on a fourth novel, left unfinished at his death.
-He supported himself by writing a long piece about the city for Holiday, one of a series he was writing for that publication on the places where he had lived, and the effort that convinced his editors they could still hope for another successful novel from him.
+He supported himself by writing a piece about the city for Holiday.

 In his time in Florence, he was known to drink to excess and complain of critics, rivals, and both friends and enemies.
 Vidal never saw him there: "In those years one tried not to think of Burns; it was too bitter.
 The best of us all had taken the worst way."
 After a sailing trip, he lapsed into a coma and died from a cerebral hemorrhage on August 11, 1953.
 He was buried in the family plot in Holyhood Cemetery in Brookline, Massachusetts.

-Hemingway later sketched Burns' brief life as a writer: "There was a fellow who wrote a fine book and then a stinking book about a prep school and then just blew himself up."
+Hemingway later sketched Burns's brief life as a writer: "There was a fellow who wrote a fine book and then a stinking book about a prep school and then just blew himself up."

 In 1959–1960, a plan for a film in the Italian neorealist mode based on The Gallery was postponed when the participants argued about the negative depiction of both the Neapolitans and Americans.

 Some of Burns's papers, including student works and unpublished manuscripts, are held at the Howard Gotlieb Archival Research Center, Boston University.

 One chapter of The Gallery, "Queen Penicillin", has been included in collections of short stories, such as The Best Short Stories of World War II, An American Anthology (1957) and American Men at Arms (1964).
 Another chapter, the narrator's first assessment of the Americans' treatment of the Neapolitans, was included in The Vintage Book of War Fiction (1999).